A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Introduction

+\cite{dimas2021survey} provides a comprehensive review of existing literature in applying operations research and analytics to the understanding and disruption of human trafficking.
 Researchers are currently considering investigating two different perspectives for sex trafficking networks.
-One perspective considers how sex trafficking networks interact with different locations.
-Mayorga et al.\ \citep{mayorga2019countering} used web scraping from an online escort service to model the movement of sex trafficking networks between different cities.
-Keskin et al.\ \citep{keskin2021cracking} proposed a process of grouping online advertisements to predict the movement of sex trafficking networks based on where related advertisements appear.
-White et al.\ \citep{white2021you} used web scraping to gather data on illicit massage parlors, and determines potential contributing factors for where illicit massage parlors may be located.
+One perspective considers how sex trafficking networks interact with different locations. \cite{mayorga2019countering} used web scraping from an online escort service to populate a network interdiction model, where the victims in the trafficking network are considered the flow being moved from location to location. \cite{keskin2021cracking} proposed a process of grouping online advertisements to predict the movement of sex trafficking networks based on where related advertisements appear. \cite{white2021you} used web scraping to gather data on illicit massage parlors, and determines potential contributing factors for where illicit massage parlors may be located.
 These works use a visible, forward-facing part of the sex trafficking networks, the advertisements, to perform their analysis.
 Yet, advertisements are not the same as number of victims or people in the network and it is unclear exactly how advertisements map to the underlying phenomena of trafficking itself.
-The other perspective considers the relationships of the individuals within the sex trafficking network.
-Cockbain \citep{cockbain2018offender} performs social network analysis traffickers and victims in six sex trafficking operations in the UK that law enforcement disrupted.
-We seek to augment the social network perspective by incorporating the insights of domain experts and people with lived experiences in sex trafficking networks, elucidating hidden aspects of domestic sex trafficking networks that may not be able to be determined by advertisements or law enforcement investigations.
+The other perspective considers the relationships of the individuals within the sex trafficking network. \cite{cockbain2018offender} performs social network analysis of traffickers and victims in six sex trafficking operations in the UK that law enforcement disrupted.